 When companies face their most existential, human capital and global workforce management issues, Ian Carleton Schaefer is the lawyer they consistently want in the board room.
 Whether investigating allegations of harassment by senior management, advising on major corporate restructurings, or facilitating complex C-suite transitions through executive compensation and employee relations strategies, Ian’s practical, no-nonsense, business-enabling, and results-driven approach transforms challenging legal issues into impactful, business solutions.

 Since the onset of the COVID-19 pandemic, businesses and employers consistently look to Ian for counsel on COVID-19 company policies, including workplace safety plans, vaccine mandates, testing programs and post-pandemic return-to-office plans, among other related matters.
-He is also highly sought after by numerous media publications – including The New York Times, Politico, Washington Examiner, Bloomberg Law and Law360 – as a go-to source with respect to the federal government’s September 2021 vaccine mandate for businesses with more than 100 employees.
+He is also highly sought after by numerous media publications – including The New York Times, The Wall Street Journal, CNBC, Politico, Washington Examiner, Bloomberg Law and Law360 – as a go-to source with respect to the federal government’s September 2021 vaccine mandate for businesses with more than 100 employees.

 Fortune 500 companies, professional sports leagues and member clubs, media giants, performing arts organizations, financial and professional services institutions and emerging companies alike all turn to Ian for his “Go-To Thought Leadership” (National Law Review) and innovative solutions to enrich their workplaces.
 Blending nearly two decades of practice in labor and employment law with his salient in-house counsel perspective, and coupled with his appreciation of the human experience, Ian takes pride in helping employers anticipate and respond to the impact of world events, social justice movements (#MeToo; BLM; Pay Equity), and an ever-evolving legal and digital landscape.
 Viewing thorny legal situations through the prism of business opportunity, Ian partners with employers to realize their strategic visions and become best in class people-organizations.